hossam-create/Mnbara-Platform/docs/product/PRODUCT_BEHAVIOR_UX_RULES.md

 ### No Search Results
 ```
-📭 No matches found
+ًں“­ No matches found

 We couldn't find travelers for "[Query]"

 Try:
-• Using different keywords
+â€¢ Using different keywords
-• Checking your spelling
+â€¢ Checking your spelling
-• Browsing categories instead
+â€¢ Browsing categories instead

 [ Clear Search ]   [ Browse Categories ]
 ```

 ### No Requests on Route
 ```
-📭 No requests on this route
+ًں“­ No requests on this route

 No one needs items from [Origin] to [Destination] right now.

 Check back later, or try:
-• Expanding your dates
+â€¢ Expanding your dates
-• Nearby destinations
+â€¢ Nearby destinations

 [ Change Route ]
 ```

 ### No Offers Received
 ```
-📬 No offers yet
+ًں“¬ No offers yet

 Travelers are reviewing your request.
 We'll notify you when someone makes an offer.